metaphorlism/html-css-javascript/README.md

 ### JavaScript

-We will provide only worker js file and how it works in this blog post.
+We will provide only the worker js file and how it works in this blog post.
-In our js file that's using to handle user interaction. `script.js`
+In our js file that's used to handle user interaction. `script.js`

 ```js
 const heavyTaskBtnWorker = document.querySelector(